Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Much Does a Great Dane Eat Per Day?

-The average Great Dane will eat up to 6 cups of food per day.1 The feeding recommendations, according to your dog’s weight, are provided on the dog food package.
-Naturally, the amount will change as your dog gets older.
+An average Great Dane, as described above will eat approximately 8–9 cups of dog food with the mentioned characteristics per day.
+The feeding recommendations, according to your dog’s weight, are provided on the dog food package.
+Naturally, the amount will change depending on your dog’s body condition score, activity levels, and age.

-Your Great Dane should be fed at least two times per day.
+Ideally, your Great Dane should be fed two times per day.
 The amount you feed your dog may change over time due to changes in its metabolism and activity level.
 The more active your dog is, the more food it can consume, and you will most likely give your dog treats throughout the day in addition to its regular food.

 Great Dane Feeding Chart for Puppies